 As a boy growing up, when did you first realize that your experience was going to be different than your peers?
-Is there anything that you wish you had known then about what it would be like to be a black man in America?

 I had friends of multiple ethnicities while I was growing up and although we all looked relatively different from one another, I just assumed that we would all be treated fairly and that our skin colors wouldn’t have any impact at all on our experiences in life.
 As a young boy in elementary and middle school, I truly believed in the fact we lived in a post-racial society and even though we always learned about the evils of discrimination and slavery in which this country’s past is plagued with, I always figured that all of those monstrosities only existed in the past.
 So with that said, early on in my life I don’t think I was ever acutely aware of the fact that my life experiences would be different from my peers just because I was a Black boy.

 However, I did notice early on that my African heritage along with my blatantly unique name made me quite different from those around me.
 In addition, as I matured in middle school, and later high school, I began to realize just how much my upbringing contrasted from the experiences that my peers had as children.
 It wasn’t until my high school years that I began to realize that I could be stereotyped and treated differently based on the simple fact that I was a Black boy in America.
 Around that time, I also found myself naturally gravitating towards groups predominantly composed of Black people and befriending them whereas in the past I had more of a mix of Black, Asian and White friends.
 As I continued to mature, it became very clear that we were not in a post-racial society, which became all the more evident after the election of President Barack Obama, the endless reports of police brutality towards minorities, and a number of other events that indicated that very truth.
 If I didn’t understand in high school just how different my life would be from some of my peers, I definitely became fully aware during my time in college.